AN INDEPENDENT JOURNAL OF ARTS & IDEAS

 of Central New York and beyond.

-Doubly Mad is a biannual literary and visual arts journal published by The Other Side of Utica, Inc. with support through granting organizations and our readers.
+Doubly Mad is an annual literary and visual arts journal published by The Other Side of Utica, Inc. with support through granting organizations and our readers.
 Our aim is to publish excellent poetry, fiction, essays and visual art, with an emphasis on people working and living in Central New York, though not to the exclusion of our neighbors throughout the U.S. and around the world.

 Original Doubly Mad Logo, Circa 2004

 Doubly Mad was started in 2004 by Orin and Kim Domenico, based out of their cafe in Utica, NY:

 The Cafe Domenico.

 The project has grown since then, but our mission remains to foster artists wherever they may live and work by providing them with an in-print venue to share the results of their efforts and imaginations.
 About Doubly Mad, Kim wrote:

 It is our conviction that art is a modus vivendi which everyone has the ability to pursue in their own fashion, whether on a “professional” level or for “personal satisfaction.”
 We disagree with the commonly held view that “art is useless.”
 On the contrary, our view is that devotion to an art is one of the surest ways, perhaps the only way, to liberate oneself from the top-down hegemony of our society, both in its overt and subtle manifestations, because devotion to an art begins with an assertion of an individual’s experience.
 To create requires a person to open, at least partially, to an intuitive self, which can instigate opportunities for reflection, self and social scrutiny, as well as celebration, mourning, humor — the gambit, essentially, of human experience.